Robmeister2015/Overlay.js/README.md

 <h2>What this library is.</h2>
 1. A way to watermark your images
 2. A way to create stickers for images (sort of like you see on Facebook)<br>
-3. A work in progress<br>4.
-A personal project
+3. A work in progress
+4. A personal project
 5. Totally free

 <h2>What this library isn't.</h2>

-1. A fully-featured financially supported library<br>2.
-A professional library (at least not yet)
+1. A fully-featured financially supported library
+2. A professional library (at least not yet)

 <h2>How to use the library.</h2>

 1. Create variables in JavaScript that contain your images and the canvas.
 For an example of the HTML, see below<br>
   The HTML for the images and canvas
   `<img id="firstImage" src="someImage.jpg" />`<br>